 The Map of Bones (2024)

-This passion for amplifying women’s voices runs through everything Kate does – whether it’s those lost to the centuries via her historical fiction or those of contemporary writers through the Women’s Prize for Fiction, which turns 30 next year.
-Kate is also looking forward to celebrating the second anniversary of the new Women’s Prize for Non-Fiction, which she launched earlier this year.
+This passion for amplifying women’s voices runs through everything Mosse does – whether it’s those lost to the centuries via her historical fiction or those of contemporary writers through the Women’s Prize for Fiction, which turns 30 next year.
+Mosse is also looking forward to celebrating the second anniversary of the new Women’s Prize for Non-Fiction, which she launched earlier this year.

 As she explains, “Twenty-five percent of non-fiction books that are reviewed are by women, even though the actual balance of male-female publishing is 50/50.
 But when you take cookery and childcare out, serious books by women get overlooked all the time.